boss507104/CSC-Pilot/python-environment/smartsim-environment.md

 | --- | --- | --- |
 | `x86_64` (Roihu CPU) | `x64` | `linux-x64-cpu` |
 | `aarch64` (Roihu GPU) | `arm64` | `linux-arm64-gpu` |

+The OpenFOAM integration is currently validated only on `x86_64` Roihu CPU nodes with OpenFOAM.com v2412, GCC 15.2.0, and OpenMPI 5.0.10.

 SmartSim and SmartRedis no longer come from two separate CSC forks.
 Both are now sourced from a single **[SmartSim-CSC](https://github.com/PentagonToy/SmartSim-CSC)** monorepo, which also bundles the RedisAI source and a `stack.toml` that defines build profiles: